agda/agda/doc/user-manual/language/pragmas.lagda.rst

 ___________________________

-A library author can use a ``WARNING_ON_USAGE`` pragma to attach to a defined name a warning to be raised whenever this name is used.
+A library author can use a ``WARNING_ON_USAGE`` pragma to attach to a defined name a warning to be raised whenever this name is used (since Agda 2.5.4).

-Similarly they can use a ``WARNING_ON_IMPORT`` pragma to attach to a module a warning to be raised whenever this module is imported.
+Similarly they can use a ``WARNING_ON_IMPORT`` pragma to attach to a module a warning to be raised whenever this module is imported (since Agda 2.6.1).

 This would typically be used to declare a name or a module 'DEPRECATED' and advise the end-user to port their code before the feature is dropped.